haskellfoundation/hs-opt-handbook.github.io/src/Optimizations/GHC_opt/lambda_lifting.rst

 ================

-Lambda Lifting :cite:p:`lambdaLifting` is a classic rewriting technique that that avoids excess closure allocations.
-It avoids closure allocation by moving local functions to the global scope of the program, and by adding parameters to the function definition to capture free variables.
-Thus, when a lifted function is called no heap allocation is needed because the lifted function no longer contains closures, rather it only references global names.
+Lambda Lifting :cite:p:`lambdaLifting` is a classic rewriting technique that avoids excess closure allocations and removes free variables from a function.
+It avoids closure allocation by moving local functions out of an enclosing function to the :term:`top-level`.
+It then removes free variables by adding parameters to the lifted function to capture free variables.
+This chapter describes the lambda lifting transformation, describes how GHC implements the transformation and provides guidance for when to implement the transformation manually.

 A Working Example
 -----------------